You should do this before you throw the towel

 However, such situations are part of the study and do not in themselves tell us whether one is identified with his study subject or not.
 Anyone who now breaks off on a whim, may find the way to a dream job.
 Durstrecken are completely normal and go by.
 It is important to identify the cause of the problem and find out if it is permanent and how it can be remedied.

-4. Trying to go about studying
+4. Tasting is about studying

 Whoever, after careful consideration, asks whether he has chosen the right subject and if he is happy with the work in the desired career, should try the example and practice air.
 A secondary job, a job as a student or an internship offer the possibility to subject the desired wishful activity and the work environment to a practice test.

 In contrast to a student job, an internship offers the advantage over a certain period of time that it is continuously involved in the work processes of a company.
 This gives you a feeling for everyday life in the job.
 The disadvantage: despite the minimum wage regulation, internships are often paid so badly that they do not contribute to the financing of the study.

 5. In addition to jobs, the better practice experience and pay the rent

 A student's job, in turn, can pay the rent.
 If you work part-time, you do not deserve badly in doubt, but you will be more likely to sit on routineties.
 Important tasks, which are often also particularly exciting, can not be left until the student's help is back in the house.
 Anyone looking for a challenging and professional challenge is well advised with a project job.

 Students can adjust their workload to their schedule.
 Project work often combines the advantages of internship and part-time job: professional challenge and fair pay.
 If you have good experiences here and can record success experiences, you often take a motivation push back to the university and it is easier to go to the end.
 But even if the excursion into the vocational language provides for disillusionment, this is a helpful result.
 With the knowledge thus gained, it is easier to pursue a new path and to avoid further disappointments.